TanishqDsharma/Audit_Reports/AuditFindings__PuppyRaffle.md

 We additionally want to bring your attention to another attack vector as a result of this line in a future finding.

-### [M-#] TITLE Looping through Players Array to check for duplicates in `PuppyRaffle::enterRaffle` is potential DOS(Denial Of Service), incrementing the gas cost for future entrance.
+### [M-1] TITLE Looping through Players Array to check for duplicates in `PuppyRaffle::enterRaffle` is potential DOS(Denial Of Service), incrementing the gas cost for future entrance.

 **Description:** The `PuppyRaffle::enterRaffle` function loops through the `players` array to check for duplicates.
 However, the longer the `PuppyRaffle::players` array is , the more checks new player will have to make.
 This means the gas cost for players who enter right when raffle starts will be drammatically lower than those who enters later.